We are branding this event ‘Self Supported with benefits’ as it really does not conform to any current event format.

-Some will ride 80+ miles, some closer to 50 miles, but all will arrive to hot food, a comfortable camp and a complimentary gin cocktail (don’t worry, there’s beer too).
+Some will ride 80+ miles, some won’t reach 50 miles, but all will arrive to hot food, a comfortable camp and a complimentary gin cocktail (don’t worry, there’s beer too).
 The overnight gives an opportunity to relive the day with friends old and new.
 There will also be some inspirational adventures to be told by some brand ambassadors.

-The Distance is to take place (probably) in and around the old county of Westmorland – think west of Kendal.
+The Distance is to take place in the South Lakes, between Staveley and Coniston – old Westmorland.
 The event will require riders to travel a combination of on and off road routes, in a self supported manner.

 At each checkpoint, the next section of route will be unveiled.
 This will be a printed map and/or a GPX.
 Riders won’t be told which variant they are following – just how far to the next checkpoint.
 The faster they go the further they will ride.